 “This is fine as everyone is safe, but don’t they have another runway.
 Why not just take the money they get from fares and build another,” she told Peter Paul Media from Piarco.

-“That’s right, they must spend money to put passengers in hotels and rebook,” she added.
+“They must spend money to put passengers in hotels and rebook,” she added.
 Her Toronto-bound flight, BW 600, was delayed for a few hours as the airline struggled to clear the backlog.